A sparse semismooth Newton based proximal majorization-minimization algorithm for nonconvex square-root-loss regression problems: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Prof. Jian Huang at The Hong Kong Polytechnic University and Dr. Ying Cui at University of Southern California for bringing the references \cite{SunZ2012} and \cite{XuCM}, respectively, to our attention.
+We would like to thank Prof. Jian Huang and Dr. Ying Cui for bringing the references \cite{SunZ2012} and \cite{XuCM}, respectively, to our attention.
+We also thank Prof. Sara van de Geer at ETH Z$\ddot{u}$rich and Dr. Benjamin Stucky at University of Z$\ddot{u}$rich for the fruitful discussions.
+Last but not least, we thank the action editor Dr. David Wipf and the anonymous referees for their helpful suggestions to improve the manuscript.